-The Bank of Albania regulation "On risk management arising from the large exposures of Bank" was revised during 2014 and entered in force in March 2015.
-The Bank has been within the limits in accordance with Central Bank of Albania regulation up to 31 December 2019.

-With the aim to prevent any breaches of local regulatory counterparty limits with Financial Institutions, generated by fluctuations of exchange rates, the bank has integrated warning level limits (soft limits), 23.4 % of regulatory capital for the exposures toward ISP Group and 18.7 % of regulatory capital for the exposures toward other Financial Institutions/Governments, as approved by FRCO on 24 January 2017 and reapproved the same level of soft limits by ALCO 21 March 2019.
+The Bank of Albania regulation "On risk management arising from the large exposures of Bank" was revised in force in March 2015 has been complied for the year ended 31 December 2020.
+Following the approval with the aim to prevent any breaches of local regulatory counterparty limits with Financial Institutions, generated by fluctuations of exchange rates, the bank has integrated warning level limits (soft limits), 23.4 % of regulatory capital for the exposures toward ISP Group and 18.7 % of regulatory capital for the exposures toward other Financial Institutions/Governments, as approved by FRCO on 24 January 2017 and reapproved the same level of soft limits by ALCO 21 March 2019.